cdelker/schemdraw/docs/usage/start.rst

 -----------------

 Using a Jupyter Notebook in inline mode is recommended for the easy creation of circuit diagrams.
-If your schematics pop up in an external window, set Matplotlib to inline mode before importing SchemDraw:
+If your schematics pop up in an external window, set Matplotlib to inline mode before importing schemdraw:

 .. code-block:: python

     %matplotlib inline

-For best results when viewing circuits in the notebook, use a vector figure format, such as svg before importing SchemDraw:
+For best results when viewing circuits in the notebook, use a vector figure format, such as svg before importing schemdraw:

 .. code-block:: python